deeja/bing-maps-loader/README.md

 #### 2. OPTIONAL - Add this JS script in the head (or in a early loaded js)

 If your JS code is late loading, then Microsoft Maps JS may have loaded before your code.
-Microsoft Maps object exists before it is ready to be called so this is not a good check.
+The `Microsoft.Maps` object can exist before the library is ready to be used.
-The `bing-maps-loader` checks the `MicrosoftMapsLoaded` entry on the windows object, so this can be set.
+Internally, the `bing-maps-loader` looks on the window object for a property of `MicrosoftMapsLoaded`, which is assigned by the following code:

 ```html
 <script>
   window["GetMapCallback"] = () => (window["MicrosoftMapsLoaded"] = true);
 </script>
 ```

+The above could also be called via a non-async, non-deferred JS script.

 #### 3. Call `initializeSSR()` on both the server and the client